-We expect Exceptional Talent applicants to be at a stage in their career where they have built up a substantial track record of working in professional artistic contexts.
-Exceptional Promise applicants should be at an early stage of a professional career and have a developing track record of working in professional artistic contexts.
+We expect Exceptional Talent applicants to be at a stage in their career where they have built up a substantial track record of professional artistic engagements.
+Exceptional Promise applicants should be at a stage of their career where they have a sufficient developing track record of professional artistic engagements.

-The visa is designed for people working in specialist areas of practice that are within the remit of the Arts Council and its external assessors.
+Our remit for Global Talent is to support people that work in the disciplines and sub-disciplines that are within the remit of the Arts Council and its external assessors.
 It is therefore not for everybody.
-You should only apply if you work in the supported areas, you have the necessary physical evidence of your work and you are at an appropriate stage in your professional career.
-If we are not satisfied that you meet all these requirements, your application may be refused.
+You should only apply if you work in the eligible areas, that you have the necessary physical evidence of your work and you are at an appropriate stage in your professional career.
+If we are not satisfied that you meet all these requirements, your application will be unsuccessful.
+Please see the Supported disciplines and Ineligible disciplines sections of this guidance for further details.